hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 Called by Consensus to notify Execution of information about bad nodes.
 This can include both when a node goes "bad", or when it is back in the good graces of the Sheriff.

+#### badNode

+Called by Execution to notify Consensus of information about bad nodes.
+The information to be passed here pertains to coordinated enforcement decisions that the network has come to consensus on.

-#### onNewEvent
+#### getTransactionsForEvent

-Called by the Event Intake module of Consensus to give the Execution layer a chance to fill the event with transactions.
-Note that in the current system the control in inverted -- transactions are submitted by Execution to Consensus, which buffers them and includes them in events.
-As per this design, Consensus will reach out to Execution to ask it for all transactions that should be included in the next event, allowing the Execution layer (the application) to decide which transactions to include.
+Called by the Event Creator module of Consensus to give the Execution layer a chance to provide transactions for an event.
+Note that, in the current system, the control is inverted -- transactions are submitted by Execution to Consensus, which buffers them and includes them in events.
+As per this new design, Consensus will reach out to Execution to ask it for all transactions that should be included in the next event, allowing the Execution layer (the application) to decide which transactions to include.

+#### nextRound

+Called by the Execution layer when it is ready to receive another round from the Consensus layer.
+This call may contain a new roster, if one is prepared and ready for use.

 #### onStaleEvent